grayherm/handbook/docs/ch1/antitank-basics.md

 Anti-Tank is pretty self explanatory: you counter tanks, or well anything with armor.

+IMPORTANT!!!
+Your launchers have a backblast meaning anybody closely behind you will have his or her face melted off.
+Make sure people are clear from your backblast before firing.

 ## 2. Light Anti-Tank

 LAT (light anti-tank) is well light anti-tank.
 LAT most of the time is a preloaded launcher that cannot be reloaded.
 They cannot take on everything, but they can destroy light armor like